 Abu Talha was a well-off disciple, one day as he prayed in his palm grove, a bird chirped and gaily sang in the branches it flew about.
 This distracted him from his prayer so much so that he forgot how many units he had performed, Abu Taha was confused, he was embarrassed and felt guilty that his worldly possessions had distracted him from the Divine remembrance.
 So, he decided to give his palm grove in charity, he went to the Messenger (peace be upon him) and told him the whole story.
 Upon hearing this, the Messenger (peace be upon him) advised that he should give one third of it to his relatives.
 This is an example of real faith coming face-to-face with a reality, the love of possessions, Abu Talha’s faith was strong enough to combat this love of possessions and he did as instructed by the Prophet (peace be upon him).

-Another example comes from Suhaib Ar-Rumi, a disciple who lived in Makka.
+Another example comes from Suhaib Ar-Rumi, a disciple who lived in Makkah.
 He was about to migrate to Medina with his family and the camels were laden with his goods, his relatives tried to stop him from leaving the city.
-They told him, “you can leave, however you cannot take your wife, children and these goods, they will remain in Makka”.
-Here again a material reality came face-to-face with reality of faith, the reality of the love of God, could Suhaib face this new challenge?
+They told him, “You can leave, however you cannot take your wife, children and these goods, they will remain in Makkah”.
+Here again a material reality came face-to-face with the reality of faith, the reality of the love of God, could Suhaib face this new challenge?
 History bears witness that he walked past all these things, leaving them behind and migrated alone to Medina.

-Khubaib ibn Aidy was a young disciple who was captured by the people of Makka and badly tortured.
-Then when he was brought to the gallows to be executed, the executioner asked him, “would you like to be with your family and instead of you Muhammad was to be executed”.
+Khubaib ibn Aidy was a young disciple who was captured by the people of Makkah and badly tortured.
+Then when he was brought to the gallows to be executed, the executioner asked him, “Would you like to be with your family and instead of you Muhammad was to be executed”.
 He abruptly retorted, “I cannot bear the thought of a thorn pricking the soles of my beloved Master (peace be upon him)”.
-Here again we notice the reality of faith and challenging the reality of life.
+Here again, we notice the reality of faith and challenging the reality of life.
 However, real faith can fight all the realities and overcome hardship.

 Who are the real believers?